retrorism/exchange-plugin/README.md

-# exchange-plugins
+# exchange-plugin
-Plugins for the Tandem exchange WordPress theme
+Plugin for the Tandem exchange WordPress theme